Ureka Challenge 2021 Results!

 Rick Treitman ’73

-Daysha Williams ’16, AsanaRa: Founded in 2015, AsanaRa is a Sole Proprietorship which provides goods and services to encourage alignment of the mind, body and soul, primarily for the black community.
+- Daysha Williams ’16, AsanaRa: Founded in 2015, AsanaRa is a Sole Proprietorship that provides goods and services to encourage alignment of the mind, body, and soul, primarily for the black community.
 The business sells shea butter-based holistic care products.

 - Mitchell Mondro ’18 and Lewis Mariano, UMass Lowell, Gains to Go: Gains to Go, a healthy food truck concept that caters to people looking for nutritious, portable food choices after working out.